 Open Source for Neglected Diseases: Magic Bullet or Mirage?
 Hassan Masum and Rachelle Harris.
-Results for Development landscaping paper, 2011.
+Results for Development Institute, 2011.

 "This landscaping paper discusses open source approaches for research and development (R&D) for neglected diseases and their potential to lower costs and R&D time frames, increase collaboration, and build a knowledge commons."

 - Rise of the Digital Angels - how can we ensure the advantages of "digital angels" watching us outweigh the risks?

 - A Talk with Thomas Homer-Dixon - making society more robust to converging challenges.